anjalisilva/mixGaussian/README.md

 lsf.str("package:mixGaussian")
 ```

-For tutorials and plot interpretation, refer to the vignette:
+For tutorials, refer to the vignette:

 ``` r
 browseVignettes("mixGaussian")